HumanCellAtlas/hca-jamboree-cell-identification/src/poisson_model/README.md

 - `model_fitter.R`, a script that computes adjusted p-values for all cells.
 - `sparse_maker.R`, a script that generates serialized sparse matrices for use in model fitting.
+- `Check_Results_qvalue.R`, a script that computes true positives, false positives, and false negatives for simulated data.